LordLau17/MassTransit.Base/README.md

 # MassTransit.Base
 Out of the box set-up project for a MassTransit-RabbitMQ solution.
 This MassTransit solution uses RabbitMQ as message broker.
 The intended purpose is to provide you as a developer in seperation of code.

+# Meta
 - Failed messages will be retried 5 times every 200 milliseconds.

 # Assumptions
 - RabbitMQ is running on your localhost on port 5672.
-- .NET 6 SDK is installed.
+- .NET 7 SDK is installed.

 # How-to start
 - Set the start-up projects as: 1) Publisher - 2) Listener